reflex-dev/reflex-web/blog/2024-03-15-reflex-architecture.md

 Normally when writing web apps, you have to write a lot of boilerplate code to connect the frontend and backend.
 With Reflex, you don't have to worry about that.
 We handle the communication between the frontend and backend for you.

-We follow a reactive approach to state.
-All the variables that change over time are defined in a `State` class.
+All the variables that change over time (called **vars** in Reflex) are defined in a `State` class.
 When a variable changes, the frontend is automatically updated to reflect the new state.

+The state also contains **event handlers** that are called when the user interacts with the UI and update the state vars.
+In our example, the `set_username` event handler is called when the user types in the input field and then clicks away.

 ## Event Processing